jazzband/django-dbbackup/docs/databases.rst

 Command connectors
 ------------------

-Some connectors use command line tools as dump engine, ``mysqldump`` for example.
+Some connectors use a command line tool as a dump engine, ``mysqldump`` for example.
 These kinds of tools have common attributes:

 DUMP_CMD